bitfiber/utils/README.md

 This project is released under the Apache 2.0 License.
 You can find the full text of the license in the [LICENSE](https://github.com/bitfiber/utils/blob/main/LICENSE.txt) file.
-Copyright © 2023-2024 Zmanovskyi Oleksandr.
+Copyright © 2023-2024 Oleksandr Zmanovskyi.
 All rights reserved.

 ---